whiteblock/hobbits/response-codes.md

 ## `501` Not Implemented

-501 Not Implemented server error response code indicates that the server does not support the functionality required to fulfill the request.
-This is the appropriate response when the server does not recognize the request command and is not capable of supporting it.
+This response code is returned when the node does not support the functionality required to fulfill the request.
+This is the appropriate response when the node does not recognize the request command and is not capable of supporting it.